agroce/rb_tree_demo/blogpost.md

-take a hand-written red-black tree fuzzer and, with minimal effort, turn it into a fuzzer that provides the same testing power, but with support for replaying regression tests, reducing the size of discovered test cases for debugging, and support for multiple data-generation back-ends, including libFuzzer and AFL.
+take a hand-written red-black tree fuzzer and, with minimal effort, turn it into a fuzzer that provides the same testing power, but with support for replaying regression tests, reducing the size of discovered test cases for debugging, and using multiple data-generation back-ends, including libFuzzer and AFL.
 Using symbolic execution, we were even able to discover artificially introduced bugs that the original fuzzer couldn't find.
 After reading